Three key Trump figures intersect two Justice Department probes

 Attorneys for Cannon and Bobb did not respond to multiple requests for comment for this story, while a spokesperson for Patel declined to comment.
 The Trump campaign also did not respond to request for comment.

-To be clear, other figures also may have insight into the two probes, including Meadows and former deputy White House counsel Pat Philbin.
-Former White House attorney Eric Herschmann is also reported to have warned Trump about holding onto records at Mar-a-Lago.
+To be clear, other figures also may have insight into the two probes, including Meadows and former deputy White House counsel Patrick Philbin.
+Former White House attorney Eric Herschmann is also reported to have warned Trump about holding records at Mar-a-Lago.

 Still, the trove of transcripts released by the House Jan.
 6 committee offers a window into three figures who, despite diverging paths, became central in the Mar-a-Lago probe.